Efficient Douglas-Rachford Methods on Hadamard Manifolds with Applications to the Heron Problems: Efficient Douglas-Rachford Algorithms on Hadamard Manifolds

 In this section, we introduce two \hide{accelerated} algorithms for finding fixed points of nonexpansive operators on Hadamard manifolds.
 We also discuss the consequences of these algorithms for solving the minimization problem \eqref{Pbm1}.

-First, we introduce an \hide{accelerated} method that incorporates an inertial extrapolation acceleration term, given as follows: \begin{Algorithm} Let $\M$ be a Hadamard manifold and $T \colon \M \to \M$ be an operator.\\ \textbf{Initialization:} Choose $x_0,x_1\in \M$ arbitrary.\\ \textbf{Iterative step:} For the current $n^{th}$ iterate, compute the $(n+1)^{th}$ iteration as follows:
+First, we introduce a method that incorporates an inertial extrapolation acceleration term, given as follows: \begin{Algorithm} Let $\M$ be a Hadamard manifold and $T \colon \M \to \M$ be an operator.\\ \textbf{Initialization:} Choose $x_0,x_1\in \M$ arbitrary.\\ \textbf{Iterative step:} For the current $n^{th}$ iterate, compute the $(n+1)^{th}$ iteration as follows:

 where $\{\alpha_n\}$ is a sequence in $(0,1)$and $\{\theta_n\}$ is a sequence in $[0,1)$. \end{Algorithm}